Bg

 *Before deciding if sleep training is a good fit for your family, you’ll want to consider whether your child is old enough to sleep train and is right for you.
 At Huckleberry, we’ve found that many babies aren’t able to consistently fall asleep on their own until 5 - 6 months of age.

-• The AAP recommends placing your baby's sleep space within arm's reach of your own bed to reduce the risk of SIDS and suffocation.
-You'll also want to babyproof the space.
+• It’s sharing a room (not a bed) with your baby: The AAP recommends placing your baby’s sleep space within arm’s reach of your bed to reduce the risk of SIDS and suffocation.

 Share article: